freshjuice-dev/freshjuice.dev/_content/blog/2024-09-20-our-autumn-big-new-release/index.md

 ---
 title: "Autumn Big Release - v2.0.0"
 desc: "We are proud to announce a big update for us this Autumn!
 The theme is now on its second version, using a fresh new licence.
 Game-changing news for devs!"
-tags: ["CMS", "HubSpot", "Autumn Update", "v2.0.0"]
+tags: ["FreshJuice", "ProductUpdate", "StayFresh", "NewModules"]
 author: zapalblizh
 ---

 We are proud to announce a big update for FreshJuice!
-The theme is now on its second version, using a fresh new licence.
+The theme is now on its second version ([v2.0.0](https://github.com/freshjuice-dev/freshjuice-hubspot-theme/releases/tag/v2.0.0)), using a fresh new licence.
 Game-changing news for devs!

 <img src="./cat-drinking.jpg" alt="Cat drinking drink using straw" class="img md:float-right md:ml-14" eleventy:widths="320">